Subjective Views of Kindness

 BY: T. Franklin Murphy | February 2015

-We wrongly assess mean actions to soothe our sensitive ego.
-We must challenge these assessments, examine individual acts, and embrace more kindness.
+We wrongly assess personal attributes through subjective views.
+We must challenge self assessments, examine individual acts, and embrace more kindness.

 "Instead of an ignorant judgment of overall character, relieving the mind of more demanding assessments, we should focus on individual acts for kindness—or meanness."